 11. Forget The Pasta

 Who says you need to serve it with pasta or noodles at all?
-Bolognese works so well in other ways too – on top of a jacket potato, with brown rice and salad, on a wrap, in a taco.
+Bolognese works so well in other ways too – on top of a jacket potato, with brown rice and salad, on a wrap, in a taco. check this out for more healthy spaghetti bolognese recipes!

 Try mixing it up with some cooked gnocchi, sprinkle it with cheese and bake it in the oven.
 Or fill some baked halves of capsicum with Bolognese and sprinkle with fresh parsley.
 It’s also fab when made into a toasted sandwich with a sprinkling of cheese.